ThePinkPanther96/AWS/Map S3 as a network drive  - Windows/README.md

 ## Requirements
-- An active AWS account with administrative privileges.
+- Active AWS account with administrative privileges.
 - Windows 10 client.
 - Basic understanding of PowerShell.
 - Basic understanding of JSON.
+- PowerShell Module on the endpoint: AWSPowerShell

 ## AWS side